 Although having dual motors can make docking easier, most boats with dual or triple motors are engaged in offshore fishing.
 These operations need to be careful in case they lose an engine at sea.
 It’s way cheaper to buy one 300 hp motor than two 150 hp motors.
 After all, 300 horsepower is still 300 horsepower, whether it comes from two engines or one.
 Two motors also complicate rigging and entail duplicate controls and more complicated installation.

-What maintenance do outboard motors require?
+What maintenance do outboard motor for a Canadian vessel require?

 Outboard motors don’t require a great deal of maintenance these days, but the little that is required is essential to stop the engine from blowing up.
 Experts recommend that you keep the fuel tank full to prevent condensation from building up when the motor isn’t being used.
 Check the prop, hoses, and fittings regularly.
 Always add fuel stabilizer when you add gas.